-PROJECT BUDGET TEMPLATE OVSJG BUDGET AND NARRATIVE WORKSHEET
+PROJECT BUDGET FORMAT OVSJG BUDGET AND NARRATIVE WORKSHEET

-INSTRUCTIONS: For each category of expenditures, please provide the computation for arriving at these expenditures as well as a brief narrative explaining how these expenditures relate to the project/program outputs and outcomes.
+INSTRUCTIONS: For each category of expenditures, please provide the computation for arriving at these expenditures as well as a brief narrative explaining how these expenditures relate to the project outputs and outcomes.
 The budget narrative should itemize all costs and provide a detailed narrative explaining and justifying each budget item.
 All funds listed in the budget may be subject to an audit.
 Project allocations are required for OVSJG funding.
 Applicants must provide the percentage or number of hours proposed to fulfill the applicant's proposed goals and objectives.

 The following examples are intended to assist you in preparing your application budget.
 Budgets may be submitted in Word or Excel format as an attachment.
 Applicants must also enter budget information in the appropriate section in ZoomGrants.
-DO NOT include the budget template instructions and examples with your submitted application.